Terry Flanagan (boxer): Flanagan vs. Prograis

-At the draft gala, the number 1 seed, Interim WBC champion Regis Prograis (22-0, 19 KO), selected to fight Flanagan in the quarter-final.
+At the draft gala, the number 1 seed, Interim WBC champion Regis Prograis (22–0, 19 KO), selected to fight Flanagan in the quarter-final.
 According to ESPN the fight was likely to take place on 27 October at the Lakefront Arena in New Orleans, Louisiana, marking it the first time Flanagan would fight outside of the UK.
 On fight night, Flanagan lost his second consecutive fight as Prograis beat him via a one-sided 12 round unanimous decision.
-The judges scored the fight 119-108, 119-108 and 117-110, all for Prograis.
+The judges scored the fight 119–108, 119–108 and 117–110, all for Prograis.
 Prograis was doing enough in each of the rounds to win them as Flanagan was struggling to let his hands go, only managing to lad his jab.
 In round 8, Flanagan was dropped following a hook from Prograis.
 Flanagan beat the count but spent the rest of the round trying to survive.
 Flanagan was being out-worked in the following rounds.
 Prograis began to land one punch at a time.
 This allowed Flanagan to have a good round 11, which saw him land some punches clean.
 In the last round, Prograis was again able to stun Flanagan with some hard shots.
 With the win, Prograis advanced to the semi-finals to fight WBA champion Kiryl Relikh.

 Comeback

 In his next fight, Flanagan faced Jonas Segu.
 Flanagan stopped his opponent in the fifth round, which was his first win since April 2017.

 Flanagan continued his comeback with another win, this time against Ghanaian Michael Ansah via DQ.
 Before the stoppage, Flanagan was boxing well and seemed in control of the fight.
 Ansah repeatedly kept hitting Flanagan during breaks, which cost him one point in the third round, and culminated in his disqualification in the fourth.

 Just five weeks after, Flanagan fought again, this time against Jayro Duran.
-Flanagan managed to score a knockdown during the fight, helping him to a 80-71 victory on the scorecard.
+Flanagan managed to score a knockdown during the fight, helping him to an 80–71 victory on the scorecard.

 Professional boxing record

+Post-boxing career

+On 27 August 2023, Flanagan invaded the pitch of Sheffield United following a goal by Manchester City striker Erling Haaland in a Premier League match between the two sides.
+Flanagan jumped onto the back of Haaland and kissed his neck before being escorted away by security.
+Manchester City would then go on to win 2–1.